Methodology

 - Address accuracy: Location classification depends on the accuracy of addresses provided in filings.
 We use Census Bureau geocoding when possible, with ZIP code fallback for ambiguous addresses.

-- Individual donor privacy: Small donors ($250 or less) are displayed as "Small Donor #1", "Small Donor #2", etc. Larger individual donors are shown as first name and last initial (e.g., "Davis H.") to protect privacy while maintaining transparency.
+- Individual donor privacy: Individual donors are shown as first name and last initial (e.g., "Davis H.") to protect privacy while maintaining transparency.

 Update Frequency